 GOSIA WOZNIACKA | journalist

-Somehow, it is always ok for the elite and the elite environmentalists to travel the world – and the most successful do so by private jet while telling the rest of us to stay home.
-Since they are global and we are not, they are the elite.
-Frequent global travel is always fine if you document how awful the world is and how climate change is destroying life on the planet.
+It is OK for elite to travel the world – and the most successful do so by private jet while telling the rest of us to stay home.
+Since they are global and we are not, they are elite.
+Frequent global travel is fine if you document how awful the world is and how climate change is destroying life on the planet.

 Davos World Economic Forum 2023